podium-lib/layout/README.md

 #### pathname

-Pathname of where a Layout is mounted in a http server.
-It is important that this value match with where the entry point of a route are in a http server since this value is used to mount the proxy and tell podlets, through the context, where they are mounted and where the proxy is mounted.
+The Pathname of where the Layout is mounted into the HTTP server.
+It is important that this value matches where the entry point of a route is in the HTTP server since this value is used to mount the proxy and tell podlets (through the context) where they are mounted and where the proxy is mounted.

-If the layout is mounted on "root", set `pathname` to `/`:
+If the layout is mounted at the server "root", set `pathname` to `/`:

 ```js
 const app = express();